contemplatieve fotografie miksang mindful mindfulness fotografie meditatiecursus workshop training

 How my spiritual journey started

 As a child I had a boundless curiosity about who and what I really am.
-Around the age of 8 I often wondered why I am 'me' and not someone else.
-I tried consciously and with great effort to put myself in someone else's shoes, like my mother, classmate, girl next door ;-)
+Around the age of 8 I often wondered why I am 'I', and not someone else.
+I consciously tried with great effort to put myself in someone else's shoes, like my mother, classmate, girl next door ;-)

-I was an active child, running a lot, climbing the tallest trees, bringing in found animals from the forest and immersed myself in reading, crafts and children's movies.
-Playing outside with other children was my favorite thing to do: playing marbles and getting really good, playing soccer and getting good at this, running up against walls and getting good at this, and wearing out a pair of roller skates every year.
+I was an active child, running a lot, climbing as high as possible, and immersed myself in reading, crafts and children's movies.
+Playing outside with other children was my favourite thing to do: playing marbles and getting really good, playing soccer and getting good at this, running up against walls and getting good at this, and every year I wear out a pair of roller skates.

 miksang photography, miksang, good eye, mindfulness, mindful photography, meditation, dharma art, miksang mindful photography, miksang rereat, miksang photography retreat